On the classification of topological orders: Introduction and summary of results

 \section{Introduction and summary of results}

 The classification of gapped topological phases of matter remains of fundamental interest \cite{Nobel}.
 The goal of this article is to give an \emph{a priori} analysis of the algebras of operators in such phases.
 Necessary for such an analysis is to propose axioms/definitions for the physical objects of study.
-Our definition builds on, and improves upon, the proposals of L.\ Kong, X.G.~Wen, and their collaborators \cite{1405.5858,10.1093/nsr/nwv077,KWZ1,KWZ2,MR3783835,MR3866911,PhysRevX.8.021074,PhysRevX.9.021005,PhysRevB.100.045105,1912.13492,KLWZZ}.
-In summary, we propose: \begin{definition} An \define{$(n{+}1)$-dimensional topological order} is a multifusion $n$-category with trivial centre. \end{definition} Our topological orders correspond to the ``closed'' topological orders of \cite{1405.5858,KWZ1,KWZ2}.
-Those papers sometimes identify the words ``closed'' and ``nonanomalous,'' but we will see that the topological orders of Definition~\ref{defn.main} do sometimes have ``gravitational anomalies.''
-(In the language of those articles, {gravitational anomalies} measure the failure of a topological order to be ``exact.'')
+Our definition builds on the proposals of L.\ Kong, X.G.~Wen, and their collaborators \cite{MR2942952,1405.5858,10.1093/nsr/nwv077,KWZ1,KWZ2,PhysRevX.8.021074,PhysRevX.9.021005,PhysRevB.100.045105,1912.13492,KLWZZ}: \begin{definition} An \define{$(n{+}1)$-dimensional topological order} is a multifusion $n$-category with trivial centre. \end{definition} Our topological orders correspond to the ``closed'' topological orders of \cite{1405.5858,KWZ1,KWZ2}.
+Those papers sometimes identify the words ``closed'' and ``nonanomalous,'' but we will see (Theorem~\ref{thm.anomalousTQFT}) that the topological orders of Definition~\ref{defn.main} do sometimes have (gravitational 't~Hooft) anomalies.
+(Those papers contemplate a ``cochain complex'' whose ``$n$-cochains'' are multifusion $n$-categories, and whose differential takes a cochain to its centre.
+Anomalies in the sense of \cite{MR3165462} correspond to the failure of a topological order to be ``exact.'')
 In $(3{+}1)$-dimensions there are known gapped quantum systems which are not topological \cite{PhysRevLett.94.040402,PhysRevA.83.042330}; such phases are not part of our analysis, and will not be mentioned further, but one can hope that some of the ideas in this article might apply to those phases as well.

 We do not propose a mathematical definition of the term ``(gapped topological) phase of matter,'' but rather adopt the name ``topological order'' from \cite{MR1043302}, where it is introduced without axiomatization.
 Indeed, topological orders as axiomatized by Definition~\ref{defn.main} are \emph{not} equivalent to (gapped topological) phases of matter, but rather correspond to equivalence classes of such phases under the relation of stacking with invertible phases.
 Physically, the multifusion $n$-category contains and organizes all of the operators in the topological order: its objects are the operators of codimension-$1$, its $1$-morphisms are the interfaces (of codimension-$2$ in spacetime) between codimension-$1$ operators, and so on.
 The higher categorical nature of (extended) operators is well established \cite{MR2827874}.
 Definition~\ref{defn.main} asserts that a topological order is fully determined by its ``algebra'' of operators (and that this ``algebra'' satisfies certain axioms).
 Depending on one's ontology, this Definition either defines an interesting equivalence class of mathematical/physical systems to study, or it is a physical assertion which may or may not be true for ``physical topological orders.''